DefinitionThis section has been translated automatically.

-- Scars arise as a repair defect of the collagenous network of the reticular dermis and possibly also of the subcutaneous fatty tissue after trauma, through necrotizing inflammation or (rarely) through a malformation.
+Scars develop as a repair defect of the collagen network of the reticular dermis and possibly also of the subcutaneous adipose tissue after trauma, due to a necrotizing inflammation or (rarely) due to a malformation.

-- Scarring is observed, for example, in response to mechanical action, especially on pre-damaged skin (e.g. damage by corticosteroids [steroid skin] or senile involution).
-However, scars can also occur in inflammatory or infectious diseases if the disease process itself leads to the destruction of dermal connective tissue and/or the destruction of skin appendages.
+Scarring is observed, for example, in response to mechanical action, especially on previously damaged skin (e.g., damage from corticosteroids [steroid skin] or senile involution).
+However, scars may also develop in inflammatory or infectious diseases when the disease process itself leads to destruction of the dermal connective tissue and/or destruction of the skin appendages.
 Typical examples of this are chronic discoid lupus erythematosus or lupus vulgaris.

 Clinical featuresThis section has been translated automatically.